 Associate Director: Tandeca King Gordon, Ed.D., provides oversight for the administrative and programmatic operations for the Prevention Research Center.
 Dr. King Gordon is responsible for assisting the PRC in setting policies, defining research programs, developing strategies to achieve program objectives and goals under the direction of the principal investigator and center director.
 She represents the PRC on the National Communications Committee, collaborating across institutions and with community partners.

-Assistant Director, Community Development: David Collins serves as the leader for community outreach, development and engagement in research and health promotions center-wide.
+Assistant Director, Community Development: Arletha Williams-Livingston.
+Ph.D., serves as the leader for community outreach, development and engagement in research and health promotions center-wide.
 He is the co-host of the MSM PRC Community Health Connections radio broadcast and serves on the CDC PRC National Community Committee.

 Assistant Director, Evaluation and Institutional Assessment: Latrice Rollins, Ph.D., is responsible for the oversight and execution of evaluation programs.
 She is the center’s representative on the CDC PRC National Evaluation Committee.

-Program Manager: Christina Joseph Muhammad, Ed.D. is responsible for ensuring strategies achieve program objectives, assisting in the operation of the center, and writing, developing and implementing communication plans and proposals.
-He also supports the administering and reviewing of evaluation activities of the PRC in collaboration with the associate director and core leads to include academic, agency, and community partners and staff.
+Program Manager: Christina Evans, M.P.H. is responsible for ensuring strategies achieve program objectives, assisting in the operation of the center, and writing, developing and implementing communication plans and proposals.
+She also supports the administering and reviewing of evaluation activities of the PRC in collaboration with the associate director and core leads to include academic, agency, and community partners and staff.